saidsef/node-webserver/README.md

 This is a basic `Hello World` node application web server.

-This is used to test container platform builds such as K8s, Messos (DC/OS) etc.
+This is used to test container platform builds such as Kubernetes and other container schedulers.

 ## Prerequisites